abstools/abstools/website/src/site/sphinx/manual/modules.rst

 in their own module only, except when the module exports the name and it is imported in another module or referenced by its qualified name.

-NOTE: The ``export`` clause in a module definition exports *names*, not definitions as such.
-This means that if a module defines a class and an interface with the same name, both definitions will be accessible if that name is contained in the ``export`` clause.
+.. note:: The ``export`` clause in a module definition exports
+          *names*, not definitions as such.
+This means that, for example, a module that defines a class and an interface with the same name cannot export only the interface.

 Defining a Module